Dividing up assets during a divorce can be complicated.

 In a contested divorce, a judge will decide how to split assets.
 They might considering any inheritances as shared property.

-The more contentious the divorce, the more likely the court will intervene in inheritance matters.
+The court is more likely to intervene in inheritance matters for contentious divorces.
 This can complicate settling.

 Ex-spouse named in the will